Shopify falls after short-seller Andrew Left releases critical video - Article - BNN

 The stock symbol {{StockChart.Ric}} does not exist

-Shares of Shopify fell as much as 10 per cent after high-profile short-seller Andrew Left of Citron Research posted a critical video on the company Wednesday, calling it a “get rich quick scheme” and comparing to Herbalife.
+Shares of Shopify fell sharply Wednesday after high-profile short-seller Andrew Left of Citron Research posted a critical video and report on the company, accusing it of promoting a “get rich quick scheme” and comparing it to Herbalife.

 In the video, Left called on the U.S. Federal Trade Commission to investigate Shopify’s business practices.

 “What we see Shopify doing is selling business opportunities.
-Now some of their merchants actually have physical stores, but the majority of them are just using some dropship method and buying an opportunity to make money,” he said.
+Now, some of their merchants actually have physical stores; but the majority of them are just using some dropship method and buying an opportunity to make money,” he said.

 Left said he believes the company to be worth half its current market cap, or US$55 per share, even without FTC intervention.
 His comparison to Herbalife stems from a US$200-million settlement in 2015 with the FTC tied to the company’s sales practices.